Imaging $^{55}$Fe Electron Tracks in a GEM-based TPC Using a CCD Readout: Detector Setup

-At pressures below 100 Torr we replaced the triple-GEM cascade with THGEMs, which are better suited for high gain operation at low pressures \cite{shalem}.
-Even going from 100 Torr to 75 Torr, for example, the maximum stable gas gain in the triple-GEM detector was no longer sufficient to image $^{55}$Fe tracks.\footnote{In addition, due to the lower ionization (scintillation) density of the longer tracks at lower pressures, it is not sufficient to simply maintain gas gain.} All THGEMs used in our studies were fabricated at CERN using a 0.4 mm thick PCB with $\sim$0.3 mm holes mechanically drilled in a hexagonal pattern with a pitch of $\sim$0.5 mm.
+All THGEMs used in our studies were fabricated at CERN using a 0.4 mm thick PCB with $\sim$0.3 mm holes mechanically drilled in a hexagonal pattern with a pitch of $\sim$0.5 mm.
 To eliminate burring from the drilling process, an annular region of thickness 0.05 mm was chemically etched around each hole.

-In our 50 Torr measurements a single THGEM with an active region of $3 \times 3$ cm$^2$ was used.
-To better accommodate the longer tracks at these low pressures, the drift gap was increased from 1 cm to 2 cm.
-In addition, the separation from the amplification device and the wire grid was increased from 3 mm to $\sim$7 mm, which provided better stability at the lower pressures.

-For the 35 Torr measurements a double-THGEM, with a $9.5 \times 9.5$ cm$^2$ active area\footnote{Two $3 \times 3$ cm$^2$ THGEMs were not available.}, was required to achieve the necessary gas gain.
-The drift gap, transfer gap between the THGEMs, and induction gap between the THGEM and wire grid were 2 cm, 4 mm, and 9.5 mm, respectively.
-In addition, the wire grid size was increased to match the THGEM area by laying copper tape around the perimeter of the wire frame.

-For all measurements, the detector was housed inside a $\sim$10 liter cylindrical aluminum vacuum vessel.
-Calibration was done using internally mounted $^{55}$Fe (5.9 keV X-rays) and $^{210}$Po (5.3 MeV alphas) sources, which could be individually turned on or off using a rotary feed-through (Figure~\ref{fig:detectionvolume}).
-Prior to powering up the GEMs/THGEMs, the vacuum vessel was pumped out to $<$ 0.1 Torr for at least one day before back-filling with pure (99.999\%) carbon tetrafluoride ($\text{CF}_{4}$) gas.
-A 4-inch diameter BK-7 glass window was positioned above the wire grid to allow scintillation light from the final amplification stage to be captured and imaged by the lens and CCD camera.
-BK-7 is a material with a relatively high transmittance for the optical component of the $\text{CF}_{4}$ scintillation, which peaks around 620 nm \cite{morozov, kaboth}, and is lower cost compared to quartz.

-The optical system consisted of a fast 58 mm f/1.2 Nikon Noct-NIKKOR lens mated to a back-illuminated Finger Lakes Instrumentation (FLI) CCD camera (MicroLine ML4710-1-MB) through a 20 mm extension tube for close-focus imaging.
-The whole setup was mounted on top of the vacuum vessel (Figure~\ref{fig:detectorvessel}) in a light tight box.
-The camera contained an E2V 18.8 mm diagonal sensor with a $1024 \times 1024$ pixel array (CCD47-10-1-353), consisting of 13 $\times$ 13 $\si{\micro\meter}^2$ pixels.
-The mid-band coated CCD sensor had a peak quantum efficiency of 96$\%$ at 560 nm and could be cooled down to a stable operating temperature of $-38^{\circ}$C using the built-in Peltier cooler.
-Two readout speeds were available, 700 kHz and 2 MHz, with 16-bit digitization and a maximum $16 \times 16$ on-chip pixel binning.
-At the lowest operating temperature and slowest readout mode, the read-out noise was $\sim$10 e$^-$ rms and the dark current was $\sim$0.03 $e^{-}$/pix/sec with $1 \times 1$ on-chip pixel binning.
-At our focusing distance, the CCD-lens system imaged a $\sim 1.6 \times 10^5$.